neondatabase/website/content/docs/introduction/roadmap.md

 * **More integrations**

     We are adding new integrations all the time.
-We are also making ongoing improvments to the **Integrations** management page, to make it easier to add, manage, and request new integrations.
+We are also making ongoing improvements to the **Integrations** management page, to make it easier to add, manage, and request new integrations.

-    See [Manage Integrations](/docs/manage/integrations) for more detail.
+    See [Manage Integrations](/docs/manage/integrations) for more details.

 * **Smoother email notifications**

-   We are improving the notification flow for our recent addition of email-based authentication, which we added in [Novemember, 2023](docs/changelog/2023-11-02-console#email-authentication-support).
+   We are improving the notification flow for our recent addition of email-based authentication, which we added in [November 2023](docs/changelog/2023-11-02-console#email-authentication-support)](docs/changelog/2023-11-02-console#email-authentication-support).

 * **Improved navigation in the Neon Console**

    New breadcrumbs, page headings, and other design changes are coming to the Neon Console, to help you better navigate your project and its branches.

-* **Easier access to support from the Neon Console**
+* **Easier access to support**

     For Pro Tier users, we are making it easier to get access to the support form in the Neon Console, from anywhere: our website, our docs, blog posts, or anywhere you find a link to support.